 “The customer said they had no plans to use HANA, so I asked why, then, had they bought it.
 They explained that their procurement had negotiated all the SAP modules they wanted and the price.
 The final order docs came back from SAP with HANA added to the product list as the last line, the entire order price allocated to HANA, and the word “Included” next to all the products that they were actually buying – as if the ERP modules were components of some sort of HANA “suite”.

 So SAP found a way to book millions in revenue to Hana even though their customer had no use for it and didn’t want it.
 This customer didn’t object as they were told by SAP that they were getting a free product that they might use/need one day and would mature over time.
 So they let it go.”

 And why was this done?
-So that SAP could report to Wall Street that HANA is growing, much more than it is.
+So that SAP could report to Wall Street that HANA is growing much more than it is.

 This is consistent that when the numbers are good, the figures get reported, and when they are not, they don’t get reported, and the company moves to report on other things.
-Growth is easy to attain in the beginning, but as a product gets better known, if it is less effective than advertised, its growth slows.
+Growth is easy to attain initially, but as a product gets better known, if it is less effective than advertised, its growth slows.
 And HANA was far less effective than advertised.
 We began our coverage on HANA’s inaccuracies around 2016 as evidence began to come in that all was not right on HANA implementations.